RicoSuter/MyToolkit/README.md

 If you found some bugs or have other comments, please create a Pull Request or GitHub issue.
 The library is free to use, but please put a link to this GitHub site in the source code or your application.

 The project is maintained and developed by [Rico Suter](http://rsuter.com) and other contributors.
-Check my blog for other programming stuff on my website at <http://blog.rsuter.com>.

 ## Installation